 Between $100 and $150, expect to see instant photo printers for iPhones that print full-size photographs and deliver image quality that rival what you can get from a professional photo lab.
-If you want archive-ready photos, this is the price range where you’ll find the best value.
+If you want archive-ready photos, this is the price range where you’ll find the best bang for your buck.

 Between $150 and $300, you’ll find, for the most part, overpriced instant photo printers, and some bundles.
 Bundles can sometimes be a good deal, because you’ll end up saving on accessories, but in most cases, it’s not worth it to spend this much.

-If you need to print fast, buy an instant photo printer that uses WiFi instead of Bluetooth.
-Instant photo printers for iPhone will use either WiFi or Bluetooth to transmit photos, and they’re both capable technologies — but WiFi is much faster.
+If you need to print fast, choose an instant photo printer that uses WiFi instead of Bluetooth.
+Instant photo printers for iPhones will use either WiFi or Bluetooth to transmit photos, and they’re both capable technologies — but WiFi is much faster.
 If you don’t like waiting for your pictures to print, get a model that supports WiFi printing.